High in the Clouds (film): Production

 First announced back in 2013, the film originally had Tony Bancroft on board as director with a script written by Josh Klausner.
 It had a planned release for 2015 in theaters with Lady Gaga contributing to its soundtrack with an original song.
 The film was optioned by Gaumont in 2017 after its original production company RGH Entertainment closed its Woodland Hills offices.
 Jon Croker was set to write the script in 2018.

 In December 2019, it was announced that streaming company Netflix partnered up with Gaumont's subsidiary animation studio to co-produce.
 Timothy Reckart signed on as director with former Beatle singer and author Paul McCartney serving as producer and songwriter on composing original songs and score for the film.
 Canadian animation studio Tangent Animation was tapped to animate the film, however, by August 4, 2021, the studio shut down, with work on the film halting as well; Netflix was reportedly displeased with Tangent's work.

 In July 2023, Netflix dropped their involvement, reverting the film back to an independent production.
 In October of that year, Toby Genkel replaced Reckart as director, and Michael Giacchino was announced to compose the new score.
 The film's production commenced around early 2024.

 In May 2025, the cast was officially revealed.

 Release

-High in the Clouds is scheduled to be released in 2027.
+High in the Clouds is scheduled to be released in France on July 7, 2027 and TBD in the United States.